Jail Bait (1954 film): Plot

 The Gregor siblings return home, where Don opens a book and retrieves a hidden revolver.
 As he prepares to leave, Don has a chance encounter with his father Dr. Boris Gregor, a famous plastic surgeon, at the front door.
-Dr Gregor then heads for the book safe and discovers that the revolver is missing.
+Boris then heads for the book safe and discovers that the revolver is missing.

 The scene shifts to a bar, where Don and Brady meet, and Don receives his share of the money for his role in a recent robbery.
 Brady then reminds his partner that they are going to rob the payroll of the Monterey Theatre, although Don has his doubts about the plan.
-Brady and Don break into the theatre and ambush the nightwatchman, who is forced at gunpoint to open the safe but they are disturbed by Miss Willis (Mona McKinnon), a bookkeeper who is leaving for the night, and Don shoots and kills the nightwatchman, while Brady shoots the fleeing woman in the back.
-Afterwards Brady collects their loot while Don seems to be in shock over his own actions.
+Brady and Don break into the theater and ambush the nightwatchman, who is forced at gunpoint to open the safe but they are disturbed by Miss Willis, a bookkeeper who is leaving for the night, and Don shoots and kills the nightwatchman, while Brady shoots the fleeing woman in the back.
+Afterwards, Brady collects their loot while Don seems to be in shock over his own actions.
 The two criminals flee while police sirens are heard approaching the theatre.
-The two manage to escape the police, whilst at the theatre it turns out that Miss Willis has survived the shooting, and she later identifies Don as the killer of the nightwatchman.
+The two manage to escape the police, while at the theater it turns out that Miss Willis has survived the shooting, and she later identifies Don as the killer of the nightwatchman.

 Brady leads Don to the residence of his girlfriend, Loretta.
 Don leaves unnoticed, and Brady decides to search for him.
-The following night, Don decides to visit his father's office and confesses the murder to his father, and the doctor urges him to surrender to the police.
+The following night, Don visits his father's office and confesses the murder to him; Boris urges his son to surrender to the police.
 The guilt-ridden Don agrees to do so eventually and his father helps him escape the arriving police.
-Whilst fleeing Don is captured by Brady, who drives him back to Loretta's residence.
+While fleeing, Don is captured by Brady, who drives him back to Loretta's residence.
 They hear on the radio that they are both suspects for the robbery, although Don is wanted for murder.
 Don repeatedly expresses his decision to surrender and face the consequences of his actions.
 Fearing for his own safety, Brady kills his partner.
-The corpse is temporarily stored behind a curtain in the kitchen.
+He temporarily stores the corpse behind a curtain in the kitchen.